pratik1235/equiterm/README.md

 A modern, minimalistic terminal-based application for tracking stocks, ETFs, and mutual funds using Textual framework.

+---

+## 🎉 **100% Free & No Authentication Required**

+**EquiTerm uses only free, public APIs** - no tokens, API keys, or registrations needed!
+Just install and start tracking your investments immediately.
+All market data is sourced from public APIs without any authentication barriers.

 ## Features

 - 📈 **Real-time Stock Data**: Fetch live stock prices, indices, and market data